eversalazarvargas/FileDownloader/README.md

-Android Library to create asynchronous tasks to download files.
+## Android Library to create asynchronous tasks to download files.

-Important: This library is still work in progress, so it's not functional yet.
+**Important**: This library is still work in progress, so it's not functional yet.

 First create a configuration of the FileDownloader: